 It could be your sheer curiosity, self-discipline, truthfulness, honesty, compassion, great work ethic, or just your ability to commit to something.

 You are also aware of your personality type but are not bound by it.
-Meaning that you realize your psychological patterns and how your mind responds to certain things, but at the same time, you don’t let a label stop you from changing or trying out new things.
+This means that you realize your psychological patterns and how your mind responds to certain things, but at the same time, you don’t let a label stop you from changing or trying out new things.

 Personal development is a natural part of your life, you are constantly trying to evolve and improve to become a better version of yourself every day in some way.